shakacode/react_on_rails/docs/api/javascript-api.md

   /**
    * Set options for ReactOnRails, typically before you call ReactOnRails.register
    * Available Options:
-   * `traceTurbolinks: true|false Gives you debugging messages on Turbolinks events */ setOptions(options)
+   * `traceTurbolinks: true|false` Gives you debugging messages on Turbolinks events
+   * `turbo: true|false` enables Turbo, which is not auto-detected like the Turbolinks library is */ setOptions(options)